phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 Same is normal.
 Just pass in the data and see what is displayed.

-# The Filters generic is a composed type and we don't know what it is until the main method
+# The Filters generic is a composed type, and we don't know what it is until the main method

 This was a very challenging part of the 'type programming'.